 Most people do the hike to Berg Lake as part of a multi-day backpacking trip.
 I think that’s wise as it’s 21 km to Berg Lake, and 23 km to the Robson Pass Campground with a vertical gain of 800 m.
 There’s lots of exploring to be done with one of the options to hike to Snowbird Pass.

 The Cape Scott Trail can be difficult – especially after a rain when you must deal with large swaths of mud and slippery boardwalks.
-But the rewards are plentiful – massive ancient trees, gorgeous sweeping sandy beaches, campsites overlooking the Pacific Ocean, and a storm-battered lighthouse perched at the edge of the wildest coast in British Columbia.
+But the rewards are plentiful and that’s why it gets one of the best hikes in BC rating.
+It is home to massive ancient trees, gorgeous sweeping sandy beaches, campsites overlooking the Pacific Ocean, and a storm-battered lighthouse perched at the edge of the wildest coast in British Columbia.

-If you’re looking for a workout, do the hike up Stawamus Chief, the second largest hunk of granite in the world that rises 541 m above Howe Sound.
+One of the best hikes in BC if you’re looking for a quick but intense workout is the hike up Stawamus Chief, the second largest hunk of granite in the world that rises 541 m above Howe Sound.
 From first appearances, the rock looks like it’s the domain of rock-climbers only.
 But the backside has hiking trails to the First, Second and Third Peaks.

 Most people do the hike to the First Peak.
 It is 1.3 steep kilometres one way with an elevation gain of 535 m.
 There are steps galore near the start of the hike, a lovely forest section and then a final climb up the rock – aided in places with chains though really you can do it without them.